eroten/lizroten.com/content/talk/ampo-covid-traffic/index.md

 # summary: An example talk using Academic's Markdown slides feature.
 abstract: "To estimate public adherence to social distancing guidelines during the Coronavirus outbreak, we analyzed departures from “typical” traffic volumes on the metro freeway system of the Twin Cities region.
 A robust modeling approach, open-source code repository, and web-based dashboard for interacting with the data are assisting decision makers in Minnesota as they update social distancing guidelines and monitor economic recovery."
+summary: To estimate public adherence to social distancing guidelines during the Coronavirus outbreak, we analyzed departures from “typical” traffic volumes on the metro freeway system of the Twin Cities region.
 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
 date: "2020-10-28"